arsh-bhagat/handwriting-page-scanner/README.md

 - Ruled lines on notebook paper sometimes get detected — can be filtered with `w < 3 * h`
 - Letters that touch each other may get grouped into one box
 - Very light ink or heavy bleed-through may need threshold tuning
+- Tesseract OCR has very low accuracy on cursive handwriting — neural approaches are needed for reliable handwriting recognition

 ---